metosin/ring-http-response/README.md

 ### Throwing error responses

-All response functions for http error response have a exception throwing sibling with a bang in the name (`bad-request` & `bad-request!`).
+All response functions for HTTP error response have a exception throwing sibling with a bang in the name (`bad-request` & `bad-request!`).
 These functions [Slingshot](https://github.com/scgilardi/slingshot) the response wrapped in an `ExceptionInfo`.